You are here: Home / Get involved / Donate / Leave a gift in your Will / Frequently Asked Questions

 To give you a rough idea of how a gift in a Will could help families facing dementia:

-£135 could send one Admiral Nurse to a specialist masterclass on caring for people with dementia at the end of their life
+- £135 could pay for one Admiral Nurse to attend a specialist masterclass on caring for people with dementia at the end of their life

-£ 1,000 could pay for a brand new Admiral Nurse for an entire week, offering life-changing support to families facing dementia
+- £ 1,000 could pay for a new Admiral Nurse for an entire week, offering a lifeline to families affected by dementia

-£2,800 could cover the costs of an Admiral Nurse for 200 families to receive in-depth, specialist support on our Helpline
+- £2,800 could cover the costs of an Admiral Nurse to provide 200 people with in-depth, specialist support on our Helpline

 If you are caring for a person with dementia, there may come a time when they are unable to make decisions about their care and their finances.
 A lasting power of attorney (LPA) is a legal document appointing one, or more, trusted people to be their attorney(s).
 An attorney is a person responsible for making decisions on their behalf.
 Read more about Lasting Power of Attorney here.